yangdongchao/AcademiCodec/Encodec_16k_320/readme.md

 ### Note that, this part of code is based on Facebook's Encodec.
 We just provide the training process.
 The license is the same as Encodec.

 ### For Training
-set the right path on statr/start.sh <br>
+set the right path to start.sh
 `bash start.sh`

 ### For Inference